privacyguides/privacyguides.org/docs/vpn.en.md

     [:octicons-info-16:](https://www.ivpn.net/knowledgebase/general/){ .card-link title=Documentation}
     [:octicons-code-16:](https://github.com/ivpn){ .card-link title="Source Code" }

-??? check annotate "32 Countries"
+??? check annotate "34 Countries"

-    IVPN has [servers in 32 countries](https://www.ivpn.net/server-locations) (1).
+    IVPN has [servers in 34 countries](https://www.ivpn.net/server-locations) (1).
 Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (fewer hops) to the destination.

     We also think it's better for the security of the VPN provider's private keys if they use [dedicated servers](https://en.wikipedia.org/wiki/Dedicated_hosting_service), instead of cheaper shared solutions (with other customers) such as [virtual private servers](https://en.wikipedia.org/wiki/Virtual_private_server).

-1. As of 2022/05/17
+1. Last checked: 2022-09-16

 ??? check "Independently Audited"